-Lymington has a good Waitrose on the edge of the town, whilst the town centre has an M&S Simply Food and a Tesco Metro, making it easy to combine the necessities of supermarket shopping with supporting the independent shops.
-Be sure to seek out the wonderful local produce available at Lymington's butcher, bakers, greengrocer and delicatessens.
+There's a good Waitrose on the edge of the town, whilst the town centre has an M&S Simply Food and a Tesco Metro, making it easy to combine the necessities of supermarket shopping with supporting the independent shops.
+Be sure to seek out the wonderful local produce available at the butchers, bakers, greengrocer and delicatessens.

-A brilliant shopping centre for ladies fashion, footwear and accessories, from our long established family-owned fashion store to a number of independent shops and designer boutiques, some of which have also been serving Lymington for many years, Lymington is a sought after destination centre for ladies shopping!
+A brilliant shopping centre for ladies fashion, footwear and accessories, from our long established family-owned fashion store to a number of independent shops and designer boutiques, Lymington is a sought after destination centre for ladies shopping!

 Whether you're young or old, seeking top level racing (this is Sir Ben Ainslie’s home town after all!), cruising or just pottering about in creeks, Lymington is a wonderful haven for yachting and watercraft of all kinds; from dinghies to speedboats, kayaks to fishing vessels, SUPs to superyachts.
 There are three marinas, two busy sailing clubs, a number of chandlers and a thriving marine industry.
-Lymington offers charter and hire opportunities as well as sea schools.
+You can find charter and hire opportunities as well as sea schools.

-Lymington has two railway stations - Lymington Town Station is just 4 miles to the south of Brockenhurst, with its excellent rail links to the whole of the UK, whilst at Lymington Pier you can alight and directly board the ferry to Yarmouth on the Isle of Wight.
+There are two railway stations - the Town Station is just 4 miles to the south of Brockenhurst, with its excellent rail links to the whole of the UK, whilst at the Pier you can alight and directly board the ferry to Yarmouth on the Isle of Wight.
 Live rail departures information.

-Forest Bus (Blue Star) operate buses from Lymington to West Quay in Southampton (6) via Lyndhurst and Totton, stopping on the High Street and Gosport Street.
+Forest Bus (Blue Star) operate buses from the High Street to West Quay in Southampton (6) via Lyndhurst and Totton, stopping on the High Street and Gosport Street.

 New Forest Tours run circular open top bus tours of the New Forest from June to September.
-Join the green and blue routes on Lymington High Street.
+Join the green and blue routes on the High Street.

-Bicycles can be hired centrally in Lymington from Figgures Cycles in Henderson Court.
+Bicycles can be hired centrally from Figgures Cycles in Henderson Court.

-Lymington boasts a wealth of art and culture.
+There's a wealth of art and culture locally.
 Housed in the old school in New Street, the St Barbe Museum explores the history of Lymington and has one of the finest art galleries in the region.
 Each summer Lymington Arts Week delights locals and visitors alike, along with weekly Art in the Park events near the Bandstand in Bath Road Park.
-The Lymington Centre holds a wealth of activities and classes and is home to The Malt, Lymington's cinema and performing arts venue.
+The Community Centre holds a wealth of activities and classes and is home to The Malt cinema and performing arts venue.